top of page

 Residential California Solar Panel Clients

-The California Solar Mandate went into effect in 2020 for residential PV clients in single-family homes and multi-family housing three stories or less.
+The California solar panel law went into effect in 2020 for residential PV clients in single-family homes and multi-family housing three stories or less.
 Although residential new construction projects must have solar panels, existing homes are not usually required unless they undergo extensive updates.
 New homes are required to have wiring that enables an easy transition from gas appliances and heating to all-electric and to be “solar-ready” to add solar storage capacity easily.
+In addition, the California Solar Mandate for high-rise residential projects took effect at the beginning of 2023.

 Adding solar energy storage or other energy-efficiency measures to the home can reduce the total required capacity of the solar panel system.
 If your clients add solar storage capacity, they may qualify for rebates through the Self-Generation Incentive Program (SGIP).
 The California Public Utilities Commission (CPUC) has already authorized over $1 billion in funding through 2024 for this popular solar battery incentive program.